 - specific developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan.

-Following the withdrawal of the Wealden Local Plan (January, 2019) at Full Council on 19 February 2020, the Council has started work to progress a new Local Plan.
-The Local Plan will set out a vision and framework for the future development of the District.
+The new Local Plan will set out a vision and framework for the future development of the District.
 As part of this process, we are updating our land availability evidence through the SHELAA, to identify a future supply of land which is suitable, available and achievable for housing and economic development and other uses as relevant.

-If you are considering submitting a new site, please complete the SHELAA New Site Form by 10th August 2020 and return it to firstname.lastname@example.org or using the contact details below.
+If you have a new site you would like the Council to consider for development in the future, then you can submit to us at any time by completing the SHELAA New Site Form and return it to email@example.com.
 All new sites submitted will be considered by Wealden District Council for the next iteration of its SHELAA report.
 This will published alongside the Local Plan Regulation 18 consultation which is anticipated to take place in Spring 2022.

 If you have previously submitted a site for SHELAA then please complete the SHELAA Review Form.
 The Council is required to review its SHELAA including understanding whether sites that have already been submitted are available for the delivery of new homes/commercial development and will be reporting on this through the SHELAA process.